Contributors Sarah and James’ guide to diving in Ambon, Indonesia.

 Diving in Ambon

 Critter Junkies dive shop has two of the best dive sites (Laha 1 & 2) only a few steps away from the shop.
 We were blown away by the variety of unusual critters found in 2-20m of water.

 We found many octopuses on our dives including this not-so-shy wunderpus octopus, found in only 2m of water.

 After each dive, we came back absolutely buzzing at the bizarre creatures we had just encountered and saw something new on every dive.

 Critter Junkies has a strong environmental approach to diving, with a no plastic policy and beach clean-ups in the hope of educating the locals to take care of the environment one step at a time.
-They also promote local homestays instead of hotels, which they can organise for you as part of the trip.
+They also promote local homestays as well as hotels like OYO 1300 Crecia Guest House and The Natsepa Resort and Conference Center.

 There’s not too much to do in the surrounding areas, but a 3-4 day stop here for this spectacular diving is definitely something you won’t regret and is one of our ‘Top 10’ dive destinations.